FRex/analyzepng/README.md

 Usage: analyzepng.exe [--no-idat] file.png...
     --h OR --help #print this help to stdout
-    --no-idat #don't print IDAT chunk locations and sizes, can be anywhere --set-bash-completion #print command to set bash completion --do-bash-completion #do completion based on args from bash
+    --no-idat #don't print IDAT chunk locations and sizes, can be anywhere --plte #print RGB values from the PLTE chunk --color-plte #print RGB values from the PLTE chunk using ANSI escape codes +set-bash-completion #print command to set bash completion +do-bash-completion #do completion based on args from bash
 ```

 ```